michaldziuba03/website/src/content/blog/reset-password.md

 ---
 title: 'Reset password in Node.js'
-description: 'Learn possible way of implementing forgot password feature in your application.'
+description: 'In this article, you will learn how to implement reset password flow in Node.js application.'
-pubDate: 'Jul 01 2022'
+pubDate: '2023-04-15'
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: '/reset-pass.png'
 ---

-## Introduction
+### Introduction

 Reset password feature is an important part of any application - but can be tricky to implement.
+We will discuss how to implement common reset password flow.

 > This article DOESN'T pretend to show you best practices - this text is based on my own opinions and thoughts.

-## Implementation overview
-We will discuss how to implement common reset password flow.

-### Universal rules
+#### Universal rules
 - Reset token must be **random**, **unique** and **long enough to prevent brute force attack**.
 Don't use any guessable/related to the user data to generate reset token.
 - Reset token **shouldn't be reusable**.
 Don't generate "static" reset token during user registration.
 Don't use stateless JWTs because they can be used many times until they expire.
 - Reset token must **expire** after some time.
 This is another reason why you shouldn't generate "static" reset tokens.